ANXIETY TREATMENT

 At Wellness Collaborative, we will help you learn to cope with panic, obsessive thinking, or constant worry.
 Our goal is to get you doing the things that are most important to you even while you work on your anxiety.
 Dr. Kelli Wright specializes in Acceptance & Commitment Therapy (ACT)

-Acceptance and Commitment Therapy: What You Should Know
+Acceptance and Commitment Therapy

 ACT is an acceptance-based therapy that’s backed by science on an empirical scale.
 Based on growing awareness, clarifying values, and comitting to change behavior, ACT has been shown to decrease levels anxiety.
 It has also been shown to decrease depression, substance misuse, work burnout, and worksite stress.
 Imagine a therapy which empowers you to successfully free yourself of your anxiety and detrimental patterns, and within a relatively small amount of time (see a study here).